SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting Mount Davidson

-Another place for a getaway in the city is Glen Park Canyon.
+Another place for a getaway in the city is Glen Canyon Park.
 This gorgeous park has a few miles of hiking trails.

-They aren't your normal trails as they take you down into the canyon and then you will have a steep climb out.
+They aren't your normal trails, as they take you down into a canyon and then require a steep climb out.

 You will find this wonderful hiking spot in the Glen Park district.